jsdoc2md/jsdoc-to-markdown/README.md

 I am close to finishing the next version, so feedback is welcome at this point!

 Install the preview release:
 `$ npm install -g jsdoc-to-markdown@next`

 try it for yourself:
 `$ jsdoc2md your-code.js`

-take a look at, and experiment with some new options:
+take a look at, and experiment with the new options:
 `$ jsdoc2md --help`

+**Please see the [next branch](https://github.com/jsdoc2md/jsdoc-to-markdown/tree/next) for more information.**

 Anyway, back to the regular documentation:

 # jsdoc-to-markdown
 [jsdoc](http://usejsdoc.org) documented source code in, markdown out.